dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 **Booter Issues:**

 * `RebuildAppleMemoryMap` may not be a fan of your firmware, use of this quirk is dependent on having `EnableWriteUnprotector` disabled and `SyncRuntimePermissions` enabled with the addition of having a `Memory Attribute Table` in your firmware.
-If your firmware doesn't have MATs, disable both `RebuildAppleMemoryMap` and `SyncRuntimePermissions` then enable `EnableWriteUnprotector`.
+  * If your firmware doesn't have MATs:
+    * Disable both `RebuildAppleMemoryMap` and `SyncRuntimePermissions` then enable `EnableWriteUnprotector`.
+  * If your firmware supports MATs:
+    * Enable both `RebuildAppleMemoryMap` and `SyncRuntimePermissions` then disable `EnableWriteUnprotector`.

 To verify whether your board has MATs, check the logs for something like this: